Millefiori Medical Skin Rejuvenation Building for the Future

 About the FSBDC Network

-The FSBDC at UCF is a member of the Florida SBDC Network, a statewide service network funded in part through cooperative agreements with the U.S. Small Business Administration, Defense Logistics Agency, State of Florida and other private and public partners.
-The Florida SBDC Network is hosted by the University of West Florida and is nationally accredited by the Association of SBDCs.
-All opinions, conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the SBA.
+The FSBDC at UCF is a member of the Florida SBDC Network, a statewide partnership program nationally accredited by the Association of America’s SBDCs and funded in part by the U.S. Small Business Administration, Defense Logistics Agency, State of Florida and other private and public partners, with the University of West Florida serving as the network’s lead host institution.
+Florida SBDC services are extended to the public on a nondiscriminatory basis.
+Language assistance services are available for limited English proficient individuals.
+All opinions, conclusions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the she SBA or other funding partners.

 For over 35 years, the FSBDC Network has nourished a statewide partnership between higher education and economic development organizations, dedicated to providing emerging and established business owners with management and technical assistance, enabling overall growth and increased profitability for the businesses and economic prosperity for the state.
 The FSBDC Network is a statewide service system of 41 centers with 60 outreach locations, including the FSBDC at UCF.